 In this case – Turkish Lira.
 Just a few years ago the Turkish lira was denominated in millions, but the government simply dropped 3 zeros overnight, reprinting the entire currency system.
-Perfect example of how the value of money is arbitrary, backed by blind faith, controlled by government, and can be altered overnight.
+A perfect example of how the value of money is arbitrary, backed by blind faith, controlled by the government, and can be altered overnight.

 Men sing out prayers from the mosque towers in a way that reminds you the country has a very Muslim background – yet at the same time, there is a European feel to the place.
 The men wear leather jackets and blazers and baseball caps.
 The women wear jeans, not burqas.

-Istanbul, the capital city of Turkey is at the crossroads of Europe and Asia, and in many ways at the cross roads of ancient times and modernity.
-Driving over the Bosphorus bridge, its easy to see that this metropolis has undergone ridiculous growth.
-Istanbul is a very spread out city, neighborhood after neighborhood sprawled across hilly urban landscape.
+Istanbul, the commercial capital of Turkey, is at the crossroads of Europe and Asia, and in many ways at the crossroads of ancient times and modernity.
+Driving over the Bosphorus bridge, it’s easy to see that this metropolis has undergone ridiculous growth.
+Istanbul is a very spread out city, neighborhood after neighborhood sprawled across the hilly urban landscape.
 16 million people, most of which live in houses or apartments less than 5 stories tall.
 Istanbul is split between the European continent and the Asian continent.
 The city is sprawling, and Turkey is not for lack of space.